BIG IDEA:

 B. (:3) Fundamental Question – Why do we do what we do??
 What is the point??

-endeavors; he will look at work and careers very specifically later
+He will look at work and careers very specifically later.

-C. (:4-7) Universal Illustration of the Meaningless Cycle of Nature
+C. (:4-7) Universal Illustrations of the Meaningless Cycles of Nature

-2. (:5) Each Day is a Meaningless Repetition
+1. (:5) The Cycle of the Sun is a Meaningless Repetition

 Course of the sun: Thing of beauty to some – but to Solomon, just another reminder visually of the meaningless repetition of life —